When you’re traveling to England from the US – west to east – you’ll find many differences in culture, food and language.

 - The direct fast train from London Paddington to Bath takes about 1:20.
 Browse the streets where Jane Austen used to live.

 - How about Windsor Castle?
-A direct train from Paddington will have you gazing upon Harry & Meghan’s Frogmore Cottage in less than an hour.
-If you visit during Easter, you may even catch a glimpse of the Queen.
+A direct train from Paddington will have you gazing upon the Queen’s residence in less than an hour.

-Decide if you’re comfortable driving OR you’d like to use trains to get around.
+Decide if you’re comfortable driving OR if you prefer to use public transportation and trains to get around.

 Driving?
 Research car rentals before you leave the US.
 The standard rental here is a manual or stick shift.
 I’d recommend hiring an automatic to make driving on the left side easier if your budget allows.